Al Sadd (Qatar)

-Al Sadd (اَلسَّدّ) is a neighborhood of Doha, the capital city of the state of Qatar.
-As one of the country's oldest surviving mixed-use districts, the neighborhood is home to hundreds of families and residences, and several malls are also found in this vast neighborhood such as the Centrepoint Mall, Lulu Centre and Royal Plaza.
+Al Sadd (اَلسَّدّ) is a neighborhood of Doha, the capital city of Qatar.
 The football team Al-Sadd and the Al-Sadd Sports Complex are located here.
 Rumeilah Hospital and The Children's Hospital are also based in the district.

-Since the 21st century, the district has witnessed massive development, resulting in the addition of thousands of residential units and a skyline dominated by Western-style high rises.
+Since the start of the 21st century, the district has witnessed massive development, resulting in the addition of thousands of residential units and a skyline dominated by Western-style high rises.

 Etymology

 A plant known locally as sadd which is noted for thriving in Qatar's eastern section, particularly on the coast, gave the district its name.

+History

+The Darb Al Saai festival, held in the days preceding Qatar National Day, was held here prior to being relocated to Umm Salal Mohammed in 2022.

 Geography

 Al Sadd borders the following districts: